What is a password attack?

 Level 3: Move to password-less for extranet access

 Move to Window 10 and use Hello For Business.

 For other devices, if on AD FS 2016, you can use Azure AD Multi-Factor Authentication OTP as the first factor and password as the 2nd factor.

 For mobile devices, if you only allow MDM managed devices, you can use Certificates to log the user in.

 If the AD FS environment is under active attack, the following steps should be implemented at the earliest:

-- Disable U/P endpoint in AD FS and require everyone to VPN to get access or be inside your network.
+- Disable username and password endpoints in AD FS and require everyone to use a VPN to get access or be inside your network.
 This requires you to have step Level 2 #1a completed.
 Otherwise, all internal Outlook requests will still be routed via the cloud via EXO proxy auth.